Miami Criminal Defense Attorney

 When Should I Hire an Attorney?

-Hire a criminal defense attorney as soon as possible, even if you are still under investigation.
+Hire a criminal defense attorney in Miami as soon as possible, even if you are still under investigation.
 A lawyer can ensure that your rights are protected throughout your case.
 They can also begin gathering and analyzing evidence to build your defense.

 What Is a Misdemeanor in Florida?